Even upscale restaurants are cashing in on our Nashville hot chicken tradition.

 Hattie B’s

 Probably the best publicized and most popular (though not my favorite) purveyor.
-Locations downtown in the Fifth and Broad complex, Midtown, Melrose and Sylvan Park area.
-The latter two will be less crowded.
+Locations downtown in the Fifth and Broad complex, Midtown, Melrose, Sylvan Park, and East Nashville.
 Their mac’n’cheese has a great kick and the banana pudding is pretty amazing too.
-TIP: Avoid the line by ordering ahead to-go.
-They’ve even added an app.
+TIP: You can order online and avoid a long wait.
+If you’re at the downtown location, pick up your order and head upstairs to the food court known as Assembly Hall to eat.
+Might want to purchase a drink there from one of the less-busy restaurants so you can self-serve refills.

 Prince’s Hot Chicken Shack